lcanoi/App-Web-Ejemplo/README.md

 This project is a React.js App, and the node_modules folder is not included, so you have to create an application
 \[ npx create-react-app mi_proyecto ]
-and replace the rest of the files/folders with those corresponding to the project in order to run it.
-If you use a different name for the React App be sure to update it on the .json files of this proyect.
+and replace the other folders with those corresponding to the project in order to run it.
 The app is run with \[ npm start ] while in the project folder directory.

+To add the necessary node modules, run the following lines in terminal in your project directory:
+- npm install axios
+- npm install react-bootstrap bootstrap
+- npm install redux react-redux
+- npm install --save react-router-dom
+- npm install --save reactstrap react react-dom

-AppBusquedaLibrosWeb.zip contains all the necessary files/folders (except node_modules) for the project.
+AppBusquedaLibrosWeb.zip contains all the necessary files/folders for the project.